Below are answers to the questions we hear most frequently.

 - Must I report Advanced Placement (AP) and/or International Baccalaureate (IB) Higher Level Examinations and submit official scores with the TAG?

-- If taken, students must self-report test scores from AP or IB Higher Level Examinations using the UC Transfer Admission Planner (UC TAP), as directed.
+- If taken, students must self-report test scores from AP or IB Higher Level Examinations using the University of California Transfer Admission Planner (UC TAP), as directed.

 Admitted students should be prepared to submit official examination scores by July 15, but we strongly encourage you to submit your scores by July 1.